lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 <length of the data key prefix> <data key prefix>
 ```

 - `length of the data key prefix`: The length of the prefix of the data key which the rest is dynamic.
+MUST be a number between `1` and `32`.
 - `data key prefix`: The prefix of the data key to be checked against the data keys being set.

 Below is an example based on a [LSP2 Mapping](./LSP-2-ERC725YJSONSchema.md#Mapping) key type, where first word = `SupportedStandards`, and second word = `LSP3UniversalProfile`.